 Legend of the deer

-The deer features in many traditional folklore, albeit in small roles.
+This is an animal that features in many traditional folklore, albeit in small roles.

 The most prominent of which is it’s association with Shou, the god of longevity who is one of the 3 member of Sanxing, or the Fu Lu Shou.
+The creature can also be a representation of the god of wealth within the trio due to wordplay.

 Another story is about Zhou Yan Zi in a classic tale of filial piety who carries a deer skin on his back so as to get close to packs of deers to milk them to feed his ailing father.